 The issue that unites them is caring.
 Governments who care about the future of communities are alert to the many signs that automobile dependence and urban sprawl are expensive and ecologically unsustainable artefacts of a bygone era.
 We can no longer afford low-density suburbs.
 (Actually, we never could but we thought we could.)

 Similarly, community members who care about the future of their communities are concerned that clumsy and ill-considered initiatives will make neighbourhoods unliveable cauldrons of noise, traffic congestion, parking problems.
 They will have no environmental quality.
 Some even say: `the slums of the future’.

 So, if everyone cares, where’s the problem and what is the secret?

 A key to understanding these conflicts (occurring in our communities today) is to understand more about housing.
 It’s not merely `product’, as some developers say.
 It’s more than a `commodity’ as economists would say.
 For some, it’s everything: a haven, a nest, protection, security”¦ many qualities that have little or nothing to do with density, tenure or whether one’s name is on the mortgage document”¦

 Home is a deeply archetypal concept.
 Humans aer animals and, like other animals, we are hard-wired to protect our territory, the “territorial core” of our home.
 It’s complicated and that’s partly why people’s responses to a threat to their housing often get so very `complicated’.
 Our Homing Instinct is a deep-seated desire to protect what is personal, precious and `home’.

 The psychology of place and housing

-My sincere thanks to Eric Belsky and his colleagues of the Joint Center for generous support and hospitality and thanks to Ann Forsyth of the GSD.
+Many sincere thanks to Eric Belsky and his colleagues of the Joint Center for generous support and hospitality and to Professor Ann Forsyth of the GSD.